ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-apptainer.md

 # Apptainer Basics
 1. Installation
+   - To install Apptainer, please refer to https://apptainer.org/docs/admin/main/installation.html

-   Note, on Alliance systems (e.g Cedar, Graham, etc. or any cloud VM with CVMFS mounted), Apptainer is available in the modules.
+   - Note, on Alliance systems (e.g Cedar, Graham, etc. or any cloud VM with CVMFS mounted), Apptainer is available in the modules.
 So we just need to `module load` it.
 ```
   # Load the module
   module load apptainer